Adedoyin-Emmanuel/vsa-journey/README.md

 9. Docker for containarization and deployment.
 Might also explore Github actions.
 10. If I reach this point, I will do my best to deploy on Azure.
 I tried it before, I was a noob then, it should be easier now.

 I know it wouldn't be easy but I will achieve this.
 Once I can get this, I will continue to focusing on architectural patterns, DSA and best practises in building enterprise softwares.

+## The Problem ⚠️

+That was interesting and I'm sure you've asked yourself what is this guy building?
+I'm going to **FolyCare**.
+I am building this project out of pain to address the major issue I face whe I visit a superstore around my place called **Folyma**. **Folyma** is a pretty big superstore that sells almost any kind of groceries and pharmaceuticals.
+They have market-friendly prices and it is located on a major road.
+Due to these factors, they have several customers.
+While that is good, it also introduces delays and long queue which can sometimes be annoying especially if you're getting something of about `500 Naria`, you've to queue.
+Sometimes, customers get frustrated and leave.
+Now, imagine you're able to order what you want and all you do is to issue a ticket to pick your product or better still, it gets delivered to your place if you live around the area.
+This is what **FolyCare** is going to solve.

+## The Solution 🔧

+I'm building **FolyCare** to address this issue. **FolyCare** makes shopping at **Folyma** superstore faster and stress-free!
+Instead of standing in long queues, you can order your groceries and medications online ahead of time.
+Once your order is ready, you’ll get a ticket to pick it up at a specific time, skipping the wait entirely.
+If you prefer, FolyCare can also deliver your items straight to your doorstep.
+It’s all about saving you time and making life easier—no more frustration, no more delays.
+Whether you’re buying a small item or stocking up for the week, FolyCare is here to ensure you shop smarter and more conveniently.

+## Key Features of FolyCare
+1. User Management
+2. Product Catalog
+3. Order Placement
+4. Payment System
+5. Pickup Management
+6. Delivery System
+7. Reliable delivery with live tracking and status updates.
+8. Notifications
+9. Reviews & Feedback
+10. Reports & Analytics